Skip to contents

 Examples

-bb <-sim_lfq_data_peptide_config(Nprot = 100)
+bb <- sim_lfq_data_peptide_config(Nprot = 100)

-#> creating sampleName from fileName column
+#> creating sampleName from file_name column

 #> completing cases